I5UCC/VRC-ASL_Gestures/README.md

 ### [Discord Support Server](https://discord.gg/rqcWHje3hn)

-### If there are any questions or suggestions about these Gesture Controller, feel free to create a [DISCUSSION](https://github.com/I5UCC/VRC-ASL_Gestures/discussions) in this repository or text me directly on Discord. **I5UCC#6781**.
+### If there are any questions or suggestions about these Gesture Controller, feel free to create a [DISCUSSION](https://github.com/I5UCC/VRC-ASL_Gestures/discussions) in this repository or drop in on the Discord Server.

 ### If there are any other issues please read the [FAQ](#faq) and [ISSUES](https://github.com/I5UCC/VRC-ASL_Gestures/issues) first, then create an issue!<br/>